Belfast in 72 hours

 Beginning in the Cathedral Quarter in The Dirty Onion bar, the Belfast Traditional Music Trail takes you on a whirlwind tour of some of the city’s finest trad music establishments.
 With two professional musicians as your guides, this two-hour experience trails along cobbled streets, past stunning landmarks and into three famous Belfast pubs for live traditional music sessions, songs and stories.
 The tour operates seven days a week and pre-booking is required.

 A great way to explore the city is with a Black Cab Tour.
-With a local as your guide, you can take in the famous peace wall and hear the incredible stories behind the city's colorful political murals.
+With a local as your guide, you can take in the famous peace wall and hear the incredible stories behind the city's colourful political murals.

 Expect the unexpected – let your imagination run wild with stories of the paranormal, and incredible creative showcases, before seeking tranquillity just outside the city.Explore Day 3